Summary of Significant Accounting Policies

 Software Development Costs

 We account for costs incurred to develop software to be licensed in accordance with ASC 985-20, Costs of Software to be Sold, Leased or Marketed.
-ASC 985-20 requires all costs incurred to establish technological feasibility to be expensed as they are incurred.
+This guidance requires that all costs incurred to establish technological feasibility be expensed as they are incurred.
 Technological feasibility is established when the working model is complete.
 Costs incurred subsequent to establishing technological feasibility are capitalized until the product is available for general release to customers, at which point they are amortized on a product by product basis.
 Capitalized costs are included in other assets, non-current on the condensed consolidated balance sheets.
-These costs are amortized on a straight-line basis over the software’s estimated useful life of five years, and are included in cost of licenses revenue in the condensed consolidated statements of operations.
-Management evaluates the remaining useful life of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
-Capitalized software development costs were $3.4 million and $2.9 million as of April 30, 2021 and January 31, 2021, respectively.
-Related amortization expense was $0.1 million and $0.1 million for the three months ended April 30, 2021 and 2020, respectively.
+These costs are amortized over the estimated useful life of the software, which is five years, on a straight-line basis, and are included in cost of licenses revenue or cost of subscription services revenue in the condensed consolidated statements of operations, based on the nature of the underlying product.
+Management evaluates the useful life of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
+Gross capitalized software development costs were $4.2 million and $4.3 million as of April 30, 2022 and January 31, 2022, respectively, and amortization expenses were $0.2 million and $0.1 million for the three months ended April 30, 2022 and 2021, respectively.
+Accumulated amortization was $1.4 million and $1.2 million as of April 30, 2022 and January 31, 2022, respectively.

 Recently Adopted Accounting Pronouncements